-If you’ve been considering installing a new furnace, turn to the pros at Medley Heating and Air Conditioning.
+If you’ve been considering installing a new furnace, turn to the pros at Medley.
 We install gas and electric heaters in homes throughout Dallas and Collin Counties.
 Whether you want to upgrade your existing heating system to a newer, more energy-efficient model, or you simply need a new furnace, our team is ready to get the job done quickly and correctly.

 We can come out to assess your space and determine the right type and size of furnace to suit your needs.
 We take the time to learn about our customers’ specific comfort needs, budgets, and efficiency concerns.
 Then, we recommend high-quality products from some of the industry’s most trusted brands.
 Once you’ve received your new furnace, we carefully install it according to the manufacturer’s specifications and test it to make sure everything is working properly before we leave.

 Many homeowners aren’t sure when their furnace needs to be replaced.
 They don’t know what signs to look for, which can lead to complete system breakdowns and other major problems.
 You can save yourself this hassle by knowing the signs that it’s time to consider replacing your furnace—and having a new one installed before you lose heat altogether.

 You may want to consider replacing your furnace if: